 As a manager, you’re constantly juggling projects and people.
-It’s essential to continually be aware of your environment and how it impacts the team and yourself.
+Always being aware of your environment and how it impacts the team and yourself is essential.
 There are many soft skills that all managers need to successfully lead their team, such as being organized, having strong communication skills, building rapport with others, and more.
 These skills can take time to develop, but they will make you more successful in your role and help ensure the success of your team members too!
 Soft skills for managers are critical because they will make or break a business.
 They shape our company culture, guide our team’s performance, and ultimately determine the success of an organization.
 The good news is that you can take steps to develop your soft skills and grow as a manager!

 As a manager, you can develop your soft skills through practice.
 Practice is the key to improving in many areas of life, and it certainly applies when developing interpersonal communication skills necessary for managing people effectively.